• nl

 Poisoning in cats

-Unfortunately, poisonings in cats occur regularly.
-Many substances we use in and around the house are toxic to cats.
-These include various household products but also some medicines, food, flowers and plants can be dangerous for cats.
+Unfortunately, poisonings in cats are quite common.
+Many substances that we use in and around the home are toxic to cats.
+This includes various household products, but some medications, foods, flowers, and plants can also be dangerous.

 How will a cat contract poisoning?